The Latin Americans

 Argentines

 The leader of the Argentines is Bartolome Mitre.
-Mitre was born in Buenos Aires to a Greek Argentine family originally named Mitropoulos.
+He was born in Buenos Aires to a Greek Argentine family originally named Mitropoulos.
 As a liberal, he was an opponent of Juan Manuel de Rosas, and he was forced into exile.
 He worked as a soldier and journalist in Uruguay and later lived in Bolivia, Peru, and Chile.
 In October 1862, Mitre was elected president of the republic, and national political unity was finally achieved; a period of internal progress and reform then commenced.
 During the Paraguayan War, Mitre was initially named the head of the allied forces.
-His favorite personality traits are Aggressive and Cultural and his Home City is Buenos Aires, Argentina.

 Bonuses